Rad-icalEdward/group1_project1/README.md

 Our expectation was that Log GDP per capita would have a significant and consistent impact on happiness scores.
 What stands out when comparing these maps is that there is quite a lot of difference between the two, showing that the relationship between average Life Ladder score and average Log GDP per capita is a more complex and varied one that we thought.
 Multiple countries have very low average Log GDP per capita but higher average Life Ladder scores.

 It is useful to see the data in this map format to see how varied the scores are across the globe.
+We know from the correlation matrix that there is a high correlation between these 2 factors, these maps show that there is greater complexity to be found.

 # Results and Conclusions